takumihoriba/exercise_log/README.md

 In this project:

 - As a user, I want to be able to add exercise to this application *for multiple times*
-- As a user, I want to be able to see recommendation of exercise when I start this application
+- As a user, I want to be able to see recommendation of exercise when I request
-- As a user, I want to be able to set weekly goal
+- As a user, I want to be able to set/modify a goal
-- As a user, I want to be able to see how far I am from achieving weekly goal
+- As a user, I want to be able to see how far I am from achieving that goal